kimgoetzke/randy/README.md

 ## Notes

 - The application auto-minimises to the system tray and is not visible when using `Alt` + `Tab`
-- The application can start with Windows by using attempting to 1) schedule a task with the Task Scheduler, 2) adding a shortcut to the Startup folder, and 3) adding a registry entry to the Run key
+- The application can start with Windows by attempting to 1) schedule a task with the Task Scheduler, 2) adding a shortcut to the Startup folder, and 3) adding a registry entry to the Run key
 - Tray icon context menu changes based on the state of the application
 - Logs from the current/most recent session are saved to `console-log.txt` in the same directory as the executable
+- Pressing the hotkey again will restore the window to its previous state